jchr1st/workshop_howto/index.rst

 What are Bootcamps
 ++++++++++++++++++

-Bootcamps are the way we provide hosted hands on lab experience delivered from our HPOC environments.
+Bootcamps are the way we provide a hosted hands on lab experience delivered using our Hosted Proof Of Concept (HPOC) environments.
 Bootcamps are consumed by external parties (prospects, customers & partners) via remote desktop sessions which are proctored by SEs virtually or onsite with the attendees.
 The deployment and confiugration of the clusters with associated products have been incorporated into Runbooks.
 All of the hands on lab guides are staged online via templates hosted on the Nutanix Bootcamp website.

 Bootcamp Format
 +++++++++++++++

 Bootcamps are run as a 4-5 hour in-person event with lunch and swag included.
 The overall flow includes a brief presentation that provides a high-level overview of Nutanix and covers features in depth.
 Presentations are interspersed with demos and hands-on exercises on a live cluster to give participants a feel for the Nutanix environment.
 Attendees will use an online workbook (created and sent by the SE) to go through the exercises.
 Printed supplemental workbooks are also provided (ordered by FMMs) so that the attendees can annotate and make notes.
-The powerpoint slides and demos are arranged to be aligned chronologically with a customer’s Nutanix experience.
+The Powerpoint slides and demos are arranged to be aligned chronologically with a customer’s Nutanix experience.

 Do you want to run a Technology Bootcamp on Test Drive?